International Society of Blood Transfusion: History

-After the congress in Turin and the goals that were set there, the society was able to continue its work for 40 years, until 1985, the year of crisis.
+After the congress in Turin, the society was able to organise congresses and develop without great difficulties for the next forty years, until 1985.

-In 1985 the HIV/AIDS epidemic struck transfusion medicine.
-During that time the ISBT CO was still located in Paris as a part of the Centre National de Transfusion Sanguine (CNTS) as their head, Michel Garretta, was also ISBT Secretary General at the time.
-In June 1991 he stepped down as head of CNTS, as the HIV/AIDS crisis had become a catastrophe for the transfusion system in France and eventually led to a reorganisation of CNTS in 1991.
+In 1985, the HIV/AIDS epidemic struck transfusion medicine.
+During that time, the ISBT CO was still located in Paris as a part of the Centre National de Transfusion Sanguine (CNTS) (English: National Centre for Blood Transfusion) as their head, Michel Garretta, was also ISBT Secretary General at the time.
+In June 1991, he stepped down as head of CNTS, as the HIV/AIDS crisis had become a catastrophe for the transfusion system in France and eventually led to a reorganisation of CNTS in 1991.
 Subsequently, at the ISBT Congress in Hong Kong it was decided that ISBT could no longer be linked to CNTS, ruling out Garretta's succession of a French colleague.
 Harold Gunson, who was President of ISBT in 1991, agreed to take on a second role as acting Secretary General.
 Together with CNTS, and ISBT Secretary Claudine Hossenlopp, he supervised the move of the CO from Paris to Manchester, UK.
-In 1994, he resigned from his post as blood centre director in Manchester and moved the ISBT CO to Lancaster, into his own home.
+In 1994, he resigned from his post as blood centre director in Manchester and moved the CO to Lancaster, into his own home.
 He upheld the CO together with his wife until 1999.
 The end of Gunson's term meant having to find a new location for the CO, and a new Secretary General.